-- 4.1 The Grade 9 Assessment of Mathematics is based on overall and specific expectations in the Grades 1-9 mathematics curricula and is administered to Grade 9 applied and academic classes across the province twice each year, in January for semester one Grade 9 mathematics classes and in June for semester two. - 4.2 The Grade 9 Assessment of Mathematics is not the same assessment for students in applied and academic classes, although some components are similar.
-Students in locally developed compulsory courses in mathematics are not required to participate in the assessment. - 4.3 Board academic mathematics performance parallels provincial results.
-Eightythree percent of students achieved at Level 3 and 4.
-Board results increased by two percent while the Province increase by one percent. - 4.4 Board applied mathematics indicates that 35% of students achieved Level 3 or Level 4 which is a three percent decrease from the previous year.
+- 4.1 The Grade 9 Assessment of Mathematics is based on overall and specific expectations in the Grades 1-9 mathematics curricula and is administered to Grade 9 applied and academic classes across the province twice each year, in January for semester one and in June for semester two. - 4.2 The Grade 9 Assessment of Mathematics is not the same assessment for students in applied and academic classes, although some components are similar.
+Students in locally developed compulsory courses in mathematics are not required to participate in the assessment. - 4.3 Board academic mathematics performance is similar to provincial results.
+Eighty-two percent of students achieved at Level 3 and 4. - 4.4 Board applied mathematics indicates that 47% of students achieved Level 3 or Level 4, which is twelve percent higher than the previous year and three percent higher than the province.